willianantunes/willianantunes.com/content/blog/2021/12/2021-12-06-learning-english-through-the-spaced-repetition-system.md

 The present perfect indicates a link between the present and the past.
 The time of the action is before now but not specified, and we are often more interested in the result than in the action itself.

-Another way to explain is that it refers to an action or state that either occurred at an indefinite time in the past (e.g., we have talked before) or began in the past and continued to the present time (e.g., he has grown impatient over the last hour).
+Another way to explain this is that it refers to an action or state that either occurred at an indefinite time in the past (e.g., we have talked before) or began in the past and continued to the present time (e.g., he has grown impatient over the last hour).

 * I have swapped three toys with you already.
 * I've written 4 entries in my diary this week.